twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/composable-streaming-with-suspense/post.md

 {% /demo1 %}

 If you haven't used suspense before the idea is that you can wrap a component in a `<Suspense>` tag and while that component is loading React will show a fallback UI.
-In our case, a span with an hour glass icon.
+In our case, a span with an ⏳ icon.

 That by itself is pretty neat, but there's a few often unnoticed features in the code above: